Semmerling LM4: Operation

 The Semmerling fires from a static, fully locked breech, producing considerable recoil.
 The barrel mechanism is manually pulled forward to eject the fired round, then pushed back to chamber the next round.
 This can be accomplished by thumb.
 For carry, the slide is locked in the closed position by means of a tiny lever located in the middle of the weapon.
 By carefully pulling the trigger back approx. 1/4 inch and pressing on the lever, the lever clicks into "lock" mode.
 Hold the lever down and release the trigger.
 The Semmerling's action is now locked closed with a round in the chamber.
 To fire, the trigger is pulled back fully.
 When there is a cartridge in the chamber, the extractor protrudes 1/8 of an inch, so as to act as loaded chamber indicator.
 It has no safety, decocker, or slide release.

 The number of remaining rounds could be seen by using the "thin grip" kit or by removing the grips when carrying the LM4.

 Semi automatic variant

-A semi-automatic variant known as the Lichtman Model Semmerling 3 was developed as a back up pistol intended for the US Armed forces.
+A semi-automatic variant known as the Lichtman Model Semmerling 3 was developed as a backup pistol intended for the US armed forces.
 This variant differs to the Semmerling LM4 as it uses simple blowback operation and notably has an underbarrel design.